peytoncordero/DRI25/data-literacies.md

 Annette Markham in ["OKCupid data release fiasco: It’s time to rethink ethics education"](https://annettemarkham.com/2016/05/okcupid-data-release-fiasco-its-time-to-rethink-ethics-education/) asserts that ethical digital research is a methododlogy dependent on reflection, awarness of the debates and concerns in our respective fields, and accountability for the choices we make at each stage of our research.
 Thus, given the precarious nature of digital research and data we need to use a "what if" approach that will help us evaluate "the possible or probable impact, rather than the prevention of the impact."
 This "impact approach" helps us expand our ethical imagination and consider ethics beyond perscriptives and compliance.

-This session, drawing from Markham (2016), will focus on three levels of impact:
+Drawing from Markham (2016), we will focus on three levels of impact:

 1. Direct impacts on people
 2. Ramifications of (re)producing categories
 3. Social, political and economic effects.

-Additionally, this workshop will address the range of impact, or the range of accessibility to your work:
+Additionally, this workshop will address the range of impact, or the range of accessibility to our work:

 - to people with disabilities,
 - to people in different countries or who speak different languages, and